Sarah Raven

-Sarah Clare Raven (born 1963) is an English gardener, cook and writer.
+Sarah Clare Raven (born 3 February 1963) is an English gardener, cook and writer.

-Background
+Early life and education

-Raven was born in Cambridge, the daughter of John Earle Raven (d.
-1980), a classics don and Senior Tutor at King's College, Cambridge, and his wife Faith née Smith (Constance Faith Alethea Hugh Smith), a daughter of Owen Hugh Smith (1869–1958).
+Raven was born in Marylebone, the daughter of John Earle Raven (d.
+1980), a classics don and Senior Tutor at King's College, Cambridge, and his wife Faith née Hugh Smith (Constance Faith Alethea Hugh Smith), a daughter of Owen Hugh Smith (1869–1958).

 Raven graduated from the University of Edinburgh with a degree in history and then trained as a doctor at the University of London.